heyitsritesh/rock-paper-scissors/README.md

-A simple rock, paper, and scissors game written using JS and can be played in browser's console.
+A simple rock, paper, and scissors game written using JS.